unpc2026/diaryasprogrammer/README.md

 3. The internal dependency structure is clearly mapped.
 4. No behavior is derived until all definitions within the cluster are complete.

-Independent concepts must still be introduced one at a time.
+Prefer introducing **one conceptual unit at a time** whenever possible.

 ---